 The RPS Award for Science Based Imaging Research - The Selwyn Award: This award, sponsored by the Imaging Science Group of The Society, aims to recognize successful science-based work connected with imaging made by a researcher in the early stage of their career.
 The Award honours the memory of E W H Selwyn, an eminent photographic scientist.
 The award is open to those within six years of completing a degree or PhD, or for those with these qualifications, within 10 years of the start of their first employment where research and/or the application of their work to imaging, is their primary function.

-The Royal Photographic Society Award for Achievement in the Art of Photography for those aged 35 or under - The Vic Odden Award: An Award offered for a notable achievement in the art of photography by a British photographer aged 35 or under.
+The Royal Photographic Society Award for Achievement in the Art of Photography for those aged 35 or under - The Vic Odden Award: An Award offered for a notable achievement in the art of photography by a photographer aged 35 or under.
 Endowed in memory of Vic Odden, one of the best known and highly respected photographic retailers.